boozallen/common-workflow-plugin/README.md

 Organization - then select the "GitHub Organization" job and click OK.
 ![image](https://user-images.githubusercontent.com/10341296/45721915-0938ff00-bb78-11e8-8492-05253e72f807.png)

 You will then be taken to a screen to configure your new job.
-Scroll down to Projects, select your GitHub credential from the drop down, then delete the default Project Recognizer.
+Scroll down to Projects and, if your source code is not in a public repository, select the appropriate credentials from the drop down.
+Otherwise select "none."
+Then delete the default Project Recognizer.
 ![image](https://user-images.githubusercontent.com/10341296/45722017-7ba9df00-bb78-11e8-9069-c2a136fdfaba.png)

 Click Add to add a new project recognizer and select "Common Pipeline Script From SCM"